MMD Guidance: Training-Free Distribution Adaptation for Diffusion Models via Maximum Mean Discrepancy Guidance

 \textbf{CelebA-HQ results.} We computed the evaluation metrics on CelebA-HQ and compared them with No-Guidance-DM, CG, fine-tuning, and User-Trained-DM in Table~\ref{tab:celeba-metrics}.
 Across both user groups, the MMD Guidance achieves the strongest overall performance.
 Similarly to FFHQ, the limited per-user data (500 images) leads the User-Trained-DM baseline to overfit (memorize user data).
 Qualitative comparisons are also provided in Figure~\ref{celeba_all}.

 \textbf{Experiment settings on Stable Diffusion v1.4.} We evaluate the methods in Table~\ref{bike_metrics} under the following setting.
 We use Stable Diffusion v1.4 at $512{\times}512$ resolution with 50 inference steps.
 For each image style (winter, black-and-white, sketch, cartoon), we first generate 200 images using the prompts "bicycle in winter time", "black and white photo of a bicycle", "sketch of a bicycle", and "cartoonish bicycle", with a fixed classifier-free guidance (CFG) scale of 5.
 During MMD Guidance, we use the prompt "bicycle".
-Figure~\ref{bikes} illustrates the effect of MMD Guidance on the generated styles.
 For SD v1.4 experiments, the MMD Guidance scale is on the order of $10^{-2}$, and all metrics are computed on 500 generated samples per method.
 The same setting is used for the results in Table~\ref{car_metrics}, except that all prompts (for both the user construction and guided generation) use "car" instead of "bicycle".
-The qualitative results are included in Figure~\ref{cars}.

 \textbf{Ablation study on MMD Guidance scale and MMD kernel.} Figures~\ref{fig:poly_ablation}, \ref{fig:rbf_ablation}, and \ref{fig:rbf_vs_poly_ablation} analyze the effect of the kernel choice and the MMD Guidance scale $\alpha$ on FD and KD.
 The comparisons use black-and-white images from the bike-user experiments with Stable Diffusion v1.4.
 It is evident from these results that polynomial kernels ($d \in \{2,3,4\}$), and RBF kernels ($\sigma \in \{1.25,1.5,2\}$) follow very similar FD/KD curves, and the optimal $\alpha$ appears in the same range.
 At the best $\alpha$, polynomial $d{=}3$ is marginally better on metrics than the RBF choices, but the gap is very small.
 Moreover, across all settings, performance improves as $\alpha$ increases from $0$ up to a small range and then starts to drop.
 However, the overall results shows that the MMD Guidance is not highly dependent on the choice of guidance parameters or kernel.